UO-CIS211/calculator/doc/HOWTO.md

 Expression (return to quit):
 ```

-And when you add the unary operators, with a similar table ...
+Add the unary operators, with a similar table.
+Then
+we'll be able to check our operators interactively
+in the calculator:

 ```
 Expression (return to quit):3 5 - @